Endometriosis

 Endo + the Gut

-One of the cornerstones of treating endometriosis (and often the piece that gets overlooked) is addressing the root of gastrointestinal issues.
-“Endo belly,” where a person with endometriosis experiences extreme bloating and discomfort, often to the point of looking several months pregnant, is very common, and usually not well understood, both by providers and those living with the issue.
+One of the cornerstones of supporting the endometriosis patient (and often a piece that gets overlooked) is addressing the root of gastrointestinal issues.
+The dreaded “endo belly,” where a person with endometriosis experiences extreme bloating and discomfort, is all too common, and often (but not always) has ties to undiagnosed GI imbalances.

-Two of the most common gut issues that we see in endo patients are dysbiosis (aka bacterial imbalances, most commonly seen in the gut, but also may effect the pelvic cavity, vagina and other mucosal areas like the sinuses) and intestinal permeability (aka leaky gut).
+Two of the most common gut issues that we see in endo patients are dysbiosis (aka bacterial imbalances, most commonly seen in the gut, but also may effect the pelvic cavity, vagina and other mucosal areas like the sinuses) and intestinal hyper-permeability (aka leaky gut syndrome).

-Interestingly, research has shown that people with endo tend to have more “gram negative” bacteria in their system, bacteria like e-coli, for example.
-In fact, there have been several studies showing that often people with endo have pathogenic levels of bacteria in their pelvic cavity, which, researchers theorize, may have been translocated from dysbiosis in the gut.
-Dysbiosis engages the immune system and can contribute to chronic inflammation, essentially “adding gas to the fire” for endo patients.
+Interestingly, some research has suggested that people with endo tend to have more “gram negative” bacteria in their system, bacteria like e-coli and klebsiella, for example.
+In fact, there have been several studies suggesting that people with endo may be more prone to pathogenic levels of bacteria in their pelvic cavity.

-Addressing intestinal permeability (leaky gut) is also an essential piece of effectively treating the endo patient.
-A recent study came out showing that there is a strong connection between endometriosis and “leaky gut syndrome.”
-People with endometriosis are more likely to have leaky gut (in fact, we’ve never met an endo patient who didn’t have some degree of leaky gut).
-Leaky gut is especially problematic for endometriosis patients because it significantly contributes to chronic inflammation and is well recognized as playing a big role in immune related diseases — leaky gut wreaks havoc on the immune system.
+Addressing intestinal hyper-permeability (leaky gut) is also an essential piece of effectively treating the endo patient.
+A recent study came out showing that there is a potentially significant connection between endometriosis and “leaky gut syndrome.”
+People with endometriosis tend to be more likely to have leaky gut, which can create a rather vicious cycle of chronic inflammation that can be difficult to get out of without some strategic support.

 The good news is, we can heal the gut!
 And when we heal the gut, we lay the foundation to help the rest of the body heal from endometriosis.